-The time traveler’s tinkering with time trips along with a contraption with the ability to waltz through space and dimensions was not only H.G.
-Wells’ gracious way of conquering the well-worn trope of time travel, but also a complaisant approach of his towards calling to action to what, at the time, was causing an increasingly decaying Victorian human society.
+The time traveller’s tinkering with time trips along with a contraption with the ability to waltz through space and dimensions was not only H.G.
+Wells gracious way of conquering the well-worn trope of time travel but also a complaisant approach of his towards calling to action to what, at the time, was causing an increasingly decaying Victorian human society.

 ‘Spoiler-Free’ The Time Machine Summary

-To back up his long, bold claims, the time traveler opts to show a glimmer of proof just to convert them.
-He produces an itsy bitsy time machine and immediately makes it fizzle out in a blink of an eye, leaving his guest in awe.
+To back up his long, bold claims, the time traveller opts to show a glimmer of proof just to convert them.
+He produces an itsy-bitsy time machine and immediately makes it fizzle out in a blink of an eye, leaving his guest in awe.

 The Time Machine Summary

 Spoiler alert: important details of the novel are revealed below.